On this page

 - Set up customer credit controls

-Tasks for March focus on supplier terms, stock and customer credit to ensure you're getting the best results for cash flow.
+March is a great month to focus on supplier terms, stock and customer credit to ensure you're getting the best results for cash flow.

-Paying suppliers impacts your cash flow.
-You can free up cash flow by negotiating extended payment terms.
+Paying suppliers impacts your cash flow, but you can free up cash flow by negotiating extended payment terms.

-If you make full use of your terms of trade with your suppliers e.g. wait the 30 days allowed to pay after delivery, it's effectively an interest-free loan.
+If you make full use of your terms of trade with your suppliers – and wait the 30 days allowed to pay after delivery – it's effectively an interest-free loan.

-- look for new suppliers that provide extended payment terms.
+- Look for new suppliers who provide extended payment terms.

-- your business financial policies and procedures are clear about how to choose and manage suppliers.
-The Accounting and financial policies and procedures template includes sections that are a good starting point
+- your business's financial policies and procedures are clear about how to choose and –manage suppliers

-- payment terms specify that terms commence from complete delivery, as opposed to part delivery.
-This should include goods or services that have not been provided as agreed
+- payment terms specify that terms commence from complete delivery – as opposed to part delivery – this should include goods or services that haven't been provided as agreed

-- you can extend payment terms.
-Lengthening the payment terms from 30 to 45 days may help to smooth out fluctuations in cash flow
+- you can extend payment terms – lengthening the payment terms from 30 to 45 days may help smooth out fluctuations in cash flow

-- quarterly payments are available.
-Some larger companies e.g. utilities, may accept quarterly payments, which can help in forecasting cash flow requirements
+- quarterly payments are available – some larger companies, such as utilities may accept quarterly payments, which can help in forecasting cash flow requirements

-- there is an alternative supplier that can provide better terms, first discuss this with your existing supplier.
-They may be able to match the offer and will appreciate the loyalty you have shown.
+- there's an alternative supplier that can provide better terms, but first discuss this with your existing supplier – they might match the offer and will appreciate the loyalty you've shown.

 Review all stock held

-Make sure you are not tying cash up by holding unnecessary stock.
-It costs between 10 and 30 per cent of the value of stock just to maintain it.
+Make sure you're not tying cash up by holding unnecessary stock – it costs between 10-30 percent of the value of stock just to maintain it.
 The costs come from storage, insurance, keeping accurate tracking records and proper controls to avoid theft.

 You can manage your stock by:

-- understanding your stock.
-Which items move quickly?
-Which items contribute the highest gross margin?
-Which ones are seasonal?
-This will help you know how much of each line of stock to keep on hand and when reorder is required
+- identifying which items move quickly, which items contribute the highest gross margin, and which ones are seasonal – this will help you know how much of each line of stock to keep on hand, and when reorder is required.

-- selling aged and excess stock at prices to move it or use as a donation (don't forget to advertise that you made the donation).
-This will generate cash to invest in new stock that will move quickly and free up display space
+- selling aged and excess stock at prices to move it, or use as a donation – this will generate cash to invest in new stock that will move quickly and free up display space; don't forget to advertise you made the donation

 Set up customer credit controls